 Leaner than beef, these Turkey Meatballs are healthy, packed with flavor, and incredibly moist on the inside.
 A combination of fresh and dried herbs give these meatballs an Italian flare while also providing a balance of flavors.
-Good and good for you, these meatballs freeze beautifully and can be reheated in no time.
-To sauce or not to sauce, I leave that up to you!

 In a large bowl, combine ground turkey, bread crumbs, onion, parsley, eggs, garlic, Worcestershire sauce, basil, oregano, 1 teaspoon salt, and 1/2 teaspoon pepper.